The Best Camera For Blogging

 #1 – It can drink in massive amounts of light, letting you shoot at night or dimly-lit music concerts; you can capture candid street portraits in the city after dark, or even sweeping dioramas of the milky way.

-Generally speaking, the more light your camera can gulp down, the higher your image quality– we won’t bore you with too much photography theory, but the simpler version is – more light equals faster exposures (so crisper images with less motion blur), and lower ISO (which means more detail less grainy “noise” in your final images).
+Generally speaking, the more light your camera can gulp down, the higher your image quality– we won’t bore you with too much photography theory, but the simpler version is – more light equals faster exposures (so crisper images with less motion blur – something we’re looking for in the best camera for blogging!), and lower ISO (which means more detail less grainy “noise” in your final images).
 If you’re blogging about nightlife, or restaurant food, or weddings – anywhere you can’t count on perfect illumination – fast primes are your friend.

 #2 – The other reason we love fast primes is that they can create very short “depth-of-field” in your images for a cinematic, professional look.
 Short depth-of-field means that only part of the image is in focus, while the rest blurs out into dreamy swirls and “bokeh”.